 Will bringing in imported goods affect the economy of the project?

 In today’s time, the price of realty all across the nation is hiked and the buyer does not mind spending if he’s getting his money’s worth.
 Also, on investing in an expensive house, the customer doesn’t want the fixtures and finishes to be ordinary.
 They want to choose what’s best and don’t mind shelling out money for it.
-Irrespective of offering variety of quality products, we have a range of budget friendly materials which is a suitable option for consumers like builders, developers, etc. to use in their affordable housing projects.
+Irrespective of offering a variety of quality products, we have a range of budget-friendly materials which is a suitable option for consumers like builders, developers, etc. to use in their affordable housing projects.

 StonePlus Enterprises Private Limited was established by Prasan Shah, Founder and CEO, in December 2010.
 Stone Plus exports Granite, Marble, Quartz & Semi-Precious Gemstones from India and its core strength is the access to a wide variety of stones from across the world.
 Stone Plus has 11 full time quality inspectors on international quality standards.
 It has a distribution facility showcasing a wide range of stones that houses a 400 sq. ft. showroom as well as a fully integrated fabrication unit for custom cut pieces done right at the warehouse.